 The underwriter is the “God” in this industry.
 It is their responsibility and livelihood to make sure that your mortgage package does meet the loan requirements.
 Once they have signed off of all of the documents and conditions, your file will then be marked “Clear to Close”.

 STEP 6: Closing the Loan

-At the closing table both sides (buyer and seller) review the Closing Settlement Statement and then the seller will sign their documents which transfer sthe property to you.
-You in turn sign your mortgage documents for the monies that in turn is given to the seller minus all third-party fees to both sides.
-At this point you become a homeowner, receive the keys, and the deal is closed.
+At the closing table, both sides (buyer and seller) review the Closing Settlement Statement, and then the seller will sign their documents which transfers the property to you.
+You in turn sign your mortgage (ownership and IOU) documents for the monies that in turn are given to the seller minus all third-party fees to both sides.
+At this point, you become a homeowner, receive the keys, and the deal is closed.

 The steps towards getting your first mortgage are fairly straightforward.
 You begin by going through your finances to come up with a realistic budget for yourself.
 Once this has been done, begin organizing all the necessary documents and book a loan consultation to know what type of loan you qualify for.
 This gives you all the basic preparation required to move on with the following steps.

 Here at Unlimited Mortgage Lending, we enjoy educating first-time home buyers and walking them through the mortgage process from start to close.
 Our loan programs cover all types of situations to help you through this process at your own pace.
-Our team of mortgage loan officers are always ready to guide you through every step to ensure that you not only experience a hassle-free loan process, but also learn to navigate through this financial endeavour safely.
+Our team is always ready to guide you through every step to ensure that you not only experience a hassle-free loan process but also learn to navigate through this financial endeavor safely.